geomob/geomob-website/podcast/episode-60.markdown

 permalink: /podcast/episode-60
 ---

-<iframe class="castos-iframe-player" src="https://5e2e9055a029d5-78101471.castos.com/player/"></iframe>
+<iframe class="castos-iframe-player" src="https://5e2e9055a029d5-78101471.castos.com/player/361044"></iframe>

 <div class="pt20">
-Steven and Ed give updateson their respective projects.
+Steven and Ed give updates on their respective projects.
 Ed has been hard at work on marketing for OpenCage, while Steven has found reinforcements to help with Mappery.
 From there the discussion ranges to the future of the internet to the digital age divide in using new technologies.
-Finally they recap some of the highlights of the <a href="/post/jan-13th-2021-geomob-details">Jan 13th Geomob</a>, and preview some of the talks of <a href="https://thegeomob.com/post/feb-23rd-2021-geomob-details">the Feb 23rd event</a> - we hope to see you there.
+Finally they recap the highlights of the <a href="/post/jan-13th-2021-geomob-details">Jan 13th Geomob</a>, and preview some of talks of <a href="https://thegeomob.com/post/feb-23rd-2021-geomob-details">the Feb 23rd event</a> - we hope to see you there.
 </div>

 <div class="pt20">